knative/test-infra/devstats/INSTALL.md

 **See [devstats-example](https://github.com/cncf/devstats-example) for
 configuring devstats for the repo of your choice.**

-1. Create a Kubernetes cluster and an nfs.
-The NFS should be configured your Kubernetes/volumes.yaml file.
+1. Create a Kubernetes cluster and a NFS.
+The NFS should be configured in the `Kubernetes/volumes.yaml` file.

-1. After configuring your project settings, run `scripts/k8s_objects.sh` - this will create the k8s objects required to build the devstats database.
+1. After configuring your project settings, run `scripts/k8s_objects.sh`.
+This will create the k8s objects required to build the devstats database.

 1. Run `kubectl exec -it devstats-cli-0 /bin/bash` to execute commands from the